Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     ![Screenshot of the storage account](media/storage-creation2.png)

-#### Create the Azure function apps
+#### Create the Azure Function Apps

-In this step, you will be creating six new function apps in the Azure portal.
+In this step, you will be creating six new Azure Function Apps in the Azure portal.
 There are many ways this can be accomplished, such as [publishing from Visual Studio](), [Visual Studio Code](), the [Azure CLI](), Azure [Cloud Shell](), an [Azure Resource Manager (ARM) template](), and through the Azure portal.

-Each of these function apps act as a hosting platform for one or more functions.
+Each of these Function Apps act as a hosting platform for one or more functions.
 In our solution, they double as microservices with each function serving as an endpoint or method.
 Having functions distributed amongst multiple function apps enables isolation, providing physical boundaries between the microservices, as well as independent release schedules, administration, and scaling.

 1. Log in to the [Azure portal](https://portal.azure.com).